nonplayer/hammercrawl/hc_complete_rules.md

 ### Tiers

 A number of effects in the game use the "Tier" mechanic as a rough relative comparison of power between two or more entities within the fiction.
 For example, gaining XP from challenges is determined by the relative tiers of the Party and their Opponents, and similarly the targets for Saving Throws against harmful effects are based on Tier comparison.

+**Eyeballing Tier:** Typically a game item's "tier" is equal to one-third (round UP) that game item's associated "level."
+For Player Characters, this is based on XP level.
+For Monsters, it's their number of Hit Dice.
+Using this formula it's pretty simple to eyeball tier differences on the fly.
+Otherwise, refer to the table below:

 | Tier | XP/HD Levels | Adventurer Rank         | Monster Rank    | Treasure?          |
 |------|--------------|-------------------------|-----------------|--------------------|